sterling-tenn/poketwo-autocatcher/README.md

 The bot has the following features:
 - Easy Setup (simply run a script and enter the correct information, no 'programming' required)
 - Get notified when and if you've caught a Pokémon, and also if another event occurs
+    - See when a Shiny/Legendary/Ultra Beast/Mythical Pokémon is caught, and which one it is!
 - **Completely free** and open-source (you can see the code as it is currently)
 - Support for all Pokémon from generation I to generation VIII, including Alolan and Galarian Pokémon